Teaching Spanish the DVFriends Way

 This methodology is being developed at a grassroots level by classroom teachers and shared through blogs.
 Our faculty believe it is perfect for DVFriends students because it is grounded in solid neuroscience and allows for naturally differentiated teaching that accommodates the way people actually learn.

 Research supports vocabulary acquisition as the key to learning a foreign language and the TCI approach increases the auditory processing speed of aural comprehension.
 Before a student can produce vocabulary – which means actually using it appropriately in context – the student needs to hear those words in context 175 times.
 That means they have to hear the language a lot more than traditional grammar-based approaches allow before they can be expected to produce using that vocabulary in any meaningful way beyond memorizing and repeating a specific question and answer sequence.

-According to Allison and Katya, the fundamental difference between the traditional methods and TCI is the difference between learning and acquiring the language.
+The fundamental difference between the traditional methods and TCI is the difference between learning and acquiring the language.
 Memorizing vocabulary and studying grammar rules the traditional way dissects the language in order to learn it.
 The approach is rigid – focusing on details of the structure of the language – and answers are right or wrong based on the specific concept being studied.

 Acquiring language places the focus on engaging with vocabulary and grammatical structures in context so that students can produce and adapt them to communicate meaningfully.
 With this approach, mistakes are expected and accepted as a natural way of learning to use the language.
 The keys are engagement and fun.

 “Most people equate rigor and challenge with being boring and painful, but students learn and retain much more when they are engaged and having fun – and fun, engaging lessons can certainly be very challenging,” says Allison Gill, Upper School Assistant Director.